ML-boot-camp/sessions/docs/4-Data-visualization/2-plots.md

 What we learn from this plot is that there might be a quadratic relationship between $X$ and $Y$ like: $Y = a X^{2} + b X + c$.

-Can we learn something by adding more information ?
+Let's try to learn something by adding more information on this chart, mapping another data column on visual properties:

-Other visual variables - such as size, shape, color - can be used to visualize other data.
-In the example below, `size` represents the `number of cylinders` (an ordinal variable) and `color value` represents the `weight in lbs` (a ratio variable) of the engine:

 <figure markdown>
 <table>